Link Building | 12 min read

-Develop Media Partnerships
+6. Develop Media Partnerships

 However, these partnerships can take months or even years to build.
-High authority sites like MSN that syndicate content want to know that the content they receive is trustworthy, authoritative and traffic-driving -- the same qualities as the sites you want to be published on.
+High authority sites like MSN that syndicate content want to know that the content they receive is trustworthy, authoritative, and traffic-driving – the same qualities as the sites you want to be published on.

 Be prepared to provide examples of your content and any metrics surrounding it, such as high traffic volumes, backlinks or mentions from authoritative sites, etc.

 If you get rejected or don’t hear back, don’t be discouraged.
 Media partnerships are tough to establish.
 But once you do, it presents more opportunities for exposure to a greater number of sites and readers that will make your work worth it.

-Create More Visual Content and Media
+8. Create More Visual Content and Media

-Infographics are 30 times more likely to be viewed than a text article, according to HubSpot.
-Not only is dynamic media more popular and can communicate your info and brand message more effectively than plain text, it can increase traffic significantly.
+Infographics are 30 times more likely to be viewed than a text article, according HubSpot's research.
+Not only is dynamic media more popular and can communicate your info and brand message more effectively than plain text; it can increase traffic significantly.

-Utilize your existing resources for making graphics like Photoshop and Illustrator or use free tools like Canva that are intuitive to use and include infographic templates to get started.
+Utilize your existing resources for making graphics.
+Tools like Photoshop and Illustrator or free tools like Canva are intuitive to use and include infographic templates to get started.

-Submit Content to Press Release Sites
+9. Submit Content to Press Release Sites

 Although press release sites may restrict distribution for free packages, they can still be a useful tool to provide backlinks on search engines and news websites to bring in referral traffic.

-Send Out Press Releases and Content Directly to Media
+10. Send Out Press Releases and Content Directly to Media

-To bypass the costs of using a press release site, you can also build your own list of newspaper reporters, media heads and more and their contact info.
+To bypass the costs of using a press release site, you can also build your own list of newspaper reporters, media heads, and more and their contact info.
 Once you have your press release written, send out an email blast to your list with the content text and contact info for your own PR or media person.

 In addition to reporters and media writing about your content, you can increase your chances for more backlinks by offering up interviews with your brand’s executives or subject matter experts for even more press exposure.

-Track Mentions of Your Site
+11. Track Mentions of Your Site

 One reason to regularly track mentions of your brand is to ensure that they link back to your site.
 Not all websites will provide backlinks when referring to you, making you miss out on crucial links.

-You can also set up an email alert for keywords, such as the name of your site, your products or services or other phrases that describe your company, to track news and releases.
-If you find other sites that do not link back to you, contact the writer of the article, the head of PR/media or even the webmaster of the referring site.
+You can also set up an email alert for keywords (such as the name of your site, your products or services, or other phrases that describe your company) to track news and releases.
+If you find other sites that do not link back to you, contact the writer of the article, the head of PR/media, or even the webmaster of the referring site.

-Use a Backlink Checker
+12. Use a Backlink Checker

-If you follow the steps above, you want to be certain your backlinks are producing the outcomes you want, especially increasing traffic and page ranking authority.
+If you follow the tips above, you want to be certain your backlinks are producing the outcomes you want, especially increasing traffic and page ranking authority.
 This is where analytics comes into play and why you want an SEO tool with a backlink checker.